The Honourable: Spain

-In the Spanish Autonomous Community of Catalonia the word Honorable (Catalan: Honorable) is used for current and former members of the cabinet (consellers) of the President of the Catalan Government (Generalitat de Catalunya).
-Former and current Heads of Government or President of the Generalitat are given the name of Molt Honorable ("Very Honorable").
-This also applies to former and current heads of government of the Autonomous Communities of Valencia and Balearic Islands.
+In the Spanish Autonomous Community of Catalonia, the style Honorable (Catalan: Honorable) is used for current and former members of the cabinet (consellers) of the Catalan Government (Generalitat de Catalunya).
+Former and current heads of government or president of the Generalitat are given the style of Molt Honorable ("Very Honorable").
+This also applies to current and former heads of government of the Autonomous Communities of Valencia and Balearic Islands.

 United Kingdom

 Entitlement

-In the United Kingdom, all sons and daughters of viscounts and barons (including the holders of life peerages) and the younger sons of earls are styled with this prefix.
-(The daughters and younger sons of dukes and marquesses and the daughters of earls have the higher style of Lord or Lady before their first names, and the eldest sons of dukes, marquesses and earls are known by one of their father's or mother's subsidiary titles.)
+In the United Kingdom, all sons and daughters of viscounts and barons (including the holders of life peerages) and the younger sons of earls are styled with this prefix (the daughters and younger sons of dukes and marquesses and the daughters of earls have the higher style of Lord or Lady before their first names, and the eldest sons of dukes, marquesses and earls are known by one of their father's or mother's subsidiary titles).
 The style is only a courtesy, however, and on legal documents they may be described as, for instance, John Smith, Esq., commonly called The Honourable John Smith.
 As the wives of sons of peers share the styles of their husbands, the wives of the sons of viscounts and barons and the younger sons of earls are styled, for example, The Hon.
 Mrs John Smith.
 Likewise, the married daughters of viscounts and barons, whose husbands hold no higher title or dignity, are styled, for example, The Hon.
 Mrs Smith.

 In 1912, King George V granted maids of honour (royal attendants) the style of the honourable for life, with precedence next after daughters of barons.

-The honourable is also customarily used as a form of address for most foreign nobility that is not formally recognised by the sovereign (e.g. ambassadors) when in the UK.
+The Honourable is also customarily used as a form of address for most foreign nobility that is not formally recognised by the sovereign (e.g. ambassadors) when in the UK.

 Some people are entitled to the prefix by virtue of their offices.
 Rules exist that allow certain individuals to keep the prefix The Honourable even after retirement.